gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - weakening or strengthening relations according to unfolding support
 - preserving explicit contradiction when the unfolding no longer supported a single unified continuation
 - resolving contradiction structurally when later evidence favored one branch
+- registering fresh weak recoupling after restart without over-promoting it into stable joint choreography

 This is a good sign that TU can remain structurally disciplined even when the field changes.

 ---

 ### 8. TU+ begins to look functionally non-trivial
-By Cycles 3–11, TU+ did more than decorate output.
+By Cycles 3–12, TU+ did more than decorate output.

 It:
 - revised choreography readings